davidnvq/learn_c/README.md

 gcc contex.c image.c polygon.c svg.c -o contex

 # Run the executable file contex as many times as you want!
+# tip: how to get the full path of a file in VS Code: just right click on the file -> copy path
 ./contex "data/im0.pgm" "/full/data/im0.png" "full/data/contour0.ct" "full/data/im0.svg";

 # for im1